caseygirlyn/Code-Quiz/README.md

 ## Features

-- Countdown timer starts when user clicks Start Quiz.
+- Countdown timer starts when user clicks Start Quiz
-- Multiple-choice questions focusing on JavaScript programming.
+- Multiple-choice questions focusing on JavaScript programming
-- Audio feedback for correct and incorrect answers.
+- Audio feedback for correct and incorrect answers
+- 10 seconds penalty for every incorrect answer
-- Option for users to submit their intials when time is up or after completing the quiz.
+- Option for users to submit their intials when time is up or after completing the quiz
-- Scoring system to track and display the high scores stored in local storage.
+- Scoring system to track and display initials and scores in descending order
-- Clean, polished and responsive UI.
+- Clean, polished and responsive UI

 ## Technologies Used